Suzanne Campbell

 Suzanne Campbell is an Irish television director, producer and food writer.
 The Irish Independent has described her as one of "the most important, well-informed voices in Irish food".

-She produced the television series What Are You Eating?, based on her book Basket Case: What's Happening to Ireland's Food?.
-She also worked on Ear to the Ground and is a member of the Irish Food Writers' Guild.
+She produced “Ear to the Ground” RTE’s farming programme and wrote the television series What Are You Eating?, based on her book Basket Case: What's Happening to Ireland's Food?.
+She is a member of the Irish Agricultural Journalists Guild and the Irish Food Writers' Guild.

-Her parents are from Northern Ireland.
-She grew up in Bray, County Wicklow.
-She has two daughters.
-She lived in Asia for a while and also travelled in Africa and India.
-She is married to Philip Boucher-Hayes.
-In March 2020, she contracted COVID-19 and required hospital treatment.
+Her parents are from Northern Ireland and she lives in County Wicklow.
+She has lived in Tokyo and has also travelled extensively and written about the Middle East, Africa and India.

+She has reported for RTE Radio 1 since 2009 on food and farming issues and is founder of the Irish Food Writing Awards.
+She is an advisory committee member of Treo Eile, the racehorse rehoming organisation.